What Makes Online Quizzes Feel So Accurate?

 First, the good news: a lot of what makes a quiz feel accurate is a few design decisions a careful writer can make on purpose.

 Overlapping diagnostic categories reduce weirdness.
-Real humans do not sit cleanly in one bucket.
-When a quiz's result descriptions share some traits across types โ€” 'both the INFP and the INFJ value authenticity, but...' โ€” the reader is less likely to feel that the test missed them.
-The overlap is not sloppy design; it is acknowledgment that people sit on borders.
+Real humans don't sit cleanly in one bucket.
+When result descriptions share some traits across types โ "both the INFP and the INFJ value authenticity, but..." โ the reader is less likely to feel that the test missed them.
+The overlap isn't sloppy design.
+It's an acknowledgment that people sit on borders.

-The result copy includes both a flattering line and a slightly uncomfortable line.
-A result that is pure praise is not trustworthy, because it implies the test has nothing to correct.
-A good result page names at least one tendency you might be self-conscious about โ€” gently.
+The result copy includes a flattering line and a slightly uncomfortable line.
+A result that's pure praise isn't trustworthy, because it implies the test had nothing to correct.
+A good result page names at least one tendency you might be self-conscious about โ gently.
 That makes the rest of the description more believable by contrast.
-This is an honest trick; the best quizzes use it openly.
+It's an honest trick.
+The best quizzes use it openly.

 Where the shortcut enters: the Barnum effect